larrylovelace/garbagegrabber_flutter/README.md

-# garbage_grabber

-# Garbage Grabber
+# Garbage Grabbers

-Garbage Grabber is a Flutter-based mobile app concept designed to help customers schedule waste pickup services from their apartment or residential location.
+Garbage Grabbers is a Flutter-based mobile app concept designed to help customers schedule waste pickup services from their apartment or residential location.

 ## Overview